-On the original date of issue the share is not subject to section 8E because the redemption date falls outside of the three-year period.
-However, upon changing the redemption date to 31 December Year 3, the new redemption date is brought forward to 31 January Year 3 which is within three years from the original date of issue.
+On the original date of issue the share is not subject to section 8E because the redemption date falls outside the three-year period.
+However, upon changing the redemption date to 31 December Year 3, the new redemption date is brought within the three years from the original date of issue.
 The new redemption date will result in the share being subject to section 8E as it falls within the three-year period from the original date of issue.